Win More Games by Using Proper Communication

 The reverse is true as well.
 If there’s someone on your team trying to seriously make the calls then let them.
 You can obviously give your own input or speak up if you think you have a better plan but don’t say silly stuff such as ‘who made you the leader?’ or the likes.
 Everyone on the team has the same goal, which is winning, so people who try to take the reigns should be applauded, not flamed.
 Not everyone has it in them to ‘be a leader’ so there’s no shame in just listening to the plans of other players and limiting yourself to important callouts or some valuable input every now and again either though.

-So to sum up; keep your callouts short, precise and leave your emotional responses in your room as opposed to in the team chat.
-KISS!
+So to sum up; keep your callouts short, precise, easy to understand, and leave your emotions out of the server.

 Getting along with your team